JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Quarks_Gluons_And_Pomerons.md

 On the matter of the meson/mesotron, recall the following from Paper 42 :

 > _The charged protons and the uncharged neutrons of the nucleus of the atom are held together by the reciprocating function of the mesotron, a particle of matter 180 times as heavy as the electron.
-Without this arrangement the electric charge carried by the protons would be disruptive of the atomic nucleus._ [UB 42:8.3](/en/The_Urantia_Book/42#p8_3)
+Without this arrangement the electric charge carried by the protons would be disruptive of the atomic nucleus._ <a id="a79_311"></a>[UB 42:8.3](/en/The_Urantia_Book/42#p8_3)

 > _The mesotron causes the electric charge of the nuclear particles to be incessantly tossed back and forth between protons and neutrons.
 At one infinitesimal part of a second a given nuclear particle is a charged proton and the next an uncharged neutron.
 And these alternations of energy status are so unbelievably rapid that the electric charge is deprived of all opportunity to function as a disruptive influence.
-Thus does the mesotron function as an “energy carrier” particle which mightily contributes to the nuclear stability of the atom._ [UB 42:8.4](/en/The_Urantia_Book/42#p8_4)
+Thus does the mesotron function as an “energy carrier” particle which mightily contributes to the nuclear stability of the atom._ <a id="a81_547"></a>[UB 42:8.4](/en/The_Urantia_Book/42#p8_4)

 > _The mesotron explains certain cohesive properties of the atomic nucleus, but it does not account for the cohesion of proton to proton nor for the adhesion of neutron to neutron.
-The paradoxical and powerfil force of atomic cohesive integrity is a form of energy as yet undisclosed on Urantia._ [UB 42:8.6](/en/The_Urantia_Book/42#p8_6)
+The paradoxical and powerfil force of atomic cohesive integrity is a form of energy as yet undisclosed on Urantia._ <a id="a83_297"></a>[UB 42:8.6](/en/The_Urantia_Book/42#p8_6)

 At HERA, an odd thing has been happening in about one tenth of its high energy collisions.
 Usually, an electron strikes a proton and violently knocks out a quark, which then emerges in the guise of a jet of new particles.
 The remainder of the proton is so disrupted that it breaks apart, its remaining component quarks and gluons recombining to form various colourless particles.
 However, about once in every ten collisions, this explosive disruption is not seen.
 Instead, what seems to be a “colourless island” (an entire colourless component) is cleanly detached from the proton